Light-Activated Medication for Marco Island and Naples, FL

 At Skin Wellness Physicians in Naples, FL, we strongly believe in the use of dilute vinegar soaks.
 We recommend a mixture of 1tbsp of white vinegar in 2 cups of water.
 A stock of this solution should be made and refrigerated.
 The cool application of vinegar compresses will often soothe and heal the skin after photodynamic therapy.
 Furthermore, the application of ointment-based emollients such as Vaseline or Aquaphor can be very soothing.
 We recommend refrigerating these items so that when applied, it is found to be very soothing.

-Remember, the recommended supplies for post-photodynamic therapy comfort are store brand white vinegar, Aquaphor or Vaseline, and Elta MD UV Clear sunscreen.
+Remember, the recommended supplies for post-photodynamic therapy comfort are store brand white vinegar, Aquaphor or Vaseline, and a physical sunblock, such as Elta MD UV Clear or Elta MD UV Physical.